 The earth element is primarily yin, which is feminine and receptive.
 However, it can express in a more active and masculine form, as well.
 Much like the planet earth, the energy of the earth element is stabilizing and centered.
 There are four seasons and five elements, so earth represents the in-between of seasons where they transition from one to another.

-Feng Shui Earth Element in the Destructive Cycle
+Earth Element in the Destructive Cycle

 In the destructive cycle, wood weakens or diminishes earth, while earth weakens or diminishes water.
 Therefore, if you need to temper the element of earth, you can use a few decorative elements associated with the wood element.

-Feng Shui Earth Element in the Productive Cycle
+Earth in the Productive Cycle

 In the productive cycle, the fire element strengthens earth, and earth strengthens metal.
 Therefore, if you need to feed or strengthen earth elements, you can use decorative items and colors associated with the fire element.
 Likewise, you can use earth colors and decorations to strengthen metal element areas.